SiggeAlfredsson/portfolio-frontend/README.md

 - edit images on a post
 - se list of stared and liked posts
 - Add delete profile option
+- If return on view post to home it loads every post twice?
+Unsure why, might have with infinity scroll nexttoken to do

 ## How to run locally